rothlab/pacybara/README.md

 <PARAMETERS>   : The parameter sheet file
 ```

-If you don't have an HPC environment you can instead try out our experimental single-machine version.
+If you don't have access to an HPC environment you can instead try out our experimental single-machine version.
 However, without the ability to run parallel jobs, this will take a very long time to run (i.e. days or even weeks!).

 ```pacybara_simplex.sh pacybara_parameters.txt```.